alphasldiallo/alphasldiallo.github.io/_posts/2020-08-12-dynamic-time-warping-algorithm-for-trajectories-similarity.md

 DTW performs well for finding similarity between two trajectories if they are similar in most parts, but the main drawback of this algorithm is that DTW is sensitive to noise i.e. it gives non-meaningful results when it comes to comparing two trajectories containing significant dissimilar portions.
 Another drawback is the time complexity which can be a bottleneck for finding similarities in large datasets.
 Some techniques based on DTW have been developped to tackle this problem.
 Some of the most popular techniques are **PruneDTW**, **SparseDTW**, **FastDTW** and **MultiscaledDTW**.
 These techniques are not covered in this article.

-## Comparison with other similarities measures
+## Other similarities measures

 By matching each point of a trajectory to another, DTW algorithm gives good results with uniformly sampled trajectories.
 Meanwhile, with non-uniformly sampled trajectories, DTW adds up all distances between matched pairs$$^3$$.

 Algorithms available for finding similarities between trajectories can be sorted by applying a trade-off between efficiency and effectiveness.
 Among the most efficient method in terms of performance, the Euclidean Distance ranks amongst the best.
-In fact, Euclidean Distance between two time series is simply the sum of the squared distances from _n_th point to the other.
+In fact, Euclidean Distance between two time series is simply the sum of the squared distances from $$n^{th}$$ point to the other.
 For comparing trajectories, Euclidean distance shows a great performance in terms of computational time, but its main disadvantage for time series data is that its results are very unintuitive.
+It is also interesting to explore some similarity techniques for text that can be transpose to trajectories.
+Among those techniques, we have techniques based on Edit-distance like LCSS (Longest Common Subsequence), EDR (Edit Distance of Real Sequence), ERP (Edit Distance with Real Penalty), TWED (Time Warp Edit Distance) and EDwP (Edit Distance with Projections).

 <!-- Even though DTW gives a good balance between precision and computational time, so